adzcai/rlbook/book/6_pg/pg.md

 -   Estimating the $Q$-function of the current policy

--   Updating the policy to be greedy w.r.t. this approximate
+-   Updating the policy to be greedy w.r.\hi. this approximate
     $Q$-function.

 (Note that we could equivalently estimate the advantage function.)